DasEtwas/enginesound/README.md

 * Resonance dampening (can save your audio equipement and ears)

 #### GUI specific
+* Compilation of the GUI is enabled by default ("gui" feature, use `--no-default-features` to disable)
 * GUI made with conrod/glium
 * Real-time preview of parameters with SDL2 audio streaming
 * Real-time interactive parameter sliders with small descriptions